mehrvarz/webcall/README.md

 A single WebCall server can provide free and secure telephony to 1M users.
 A very small (1GB, shared) server can host up to 30K users.
-Here I describe how you can build WebCall server and how you can run it for yourself and for your friends:
+Here I describe how you can build WebCall and run it for yourself and your friends:

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)